 Minimizes Urinary Tract Infections

-This figure is an indication of the percent of long-term residents that experienced a urinary tract infection.
-Although more of these infections may reflect poorly on a facility's nursing care, it can be problematic to compare between facilities due to differing reporting standards.
+This metric measures the percent of long-term patients who experienced a UTI.
+While a higher rate of these infections may reflect poorly on a facility's cleanliness, it can be difficult to compare different facilities due to nursing homes having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication